Using Pattern Theology to Answer Questions

-So far in our class we've tried to respond to various questions that you have submitted concerning different areas of faith and Bible study and religion.
-I've tried to remind you each week of the guiding principles that we have and we need to remember when having a religious discussion with someone else of another faith or even a person who is a Christian, but has a different opinion about things.
+So far in our study we've tried to respond to various questions concerning different areas of faith, Bible teaching and religion.
+I've reminded you in each chapter of the guiding principles that we need to remember when having a religious discussion with someone else of another faith or even a person who is a Christian, but has a different opinion about things.

 - Keep the Bible as your base.
 God's word is always a better response than your opinion.